bjarneo/coffeetime/README.md

 ## Usage

-By assuming you have installed the binary as coffeetime
+By assuming you have installed the binary as coffeetime by downloading the binary from <https://github.com/bjarneo/coffeetime/releases>

 ```bash
 coffeetime -interval 45 -duration 5 -color blue